 One idea for companions for Japanese maples is other trees.
 You might mix different kinds of the Japanese maple that have different shapes and offer different foliage hues.
 For instance, try mixing Acer palmatum, Acer palmatum var. dissectum, and Acer japonicum to create a lush and attractive garden in summer and a lovely autumn display.

 What about other companions for Japanese maples?
 If you don’t want to distract from the beauty of the Japanese maple, you can select simple groundcover plants as Japanese maple companions.
-Evergreen groundcover adds color to the garden corner in winter, when the maple has lost its leaves.
+Evergreen groundcovers add color to the garden corner in winter, when the maple has lost its leaves.

 But groundcover plants don’t have to be inconspicuous.
 Try purple sheep’s burr (Acaena inermis ‘Purpurea’) for dramatic groundcover.
-It grows to 6 inches tall and offers brilliant purple foliage.
+It grows to 6 inches (15 cm.) tall and offers brilliant purple foliage.
 For year-round groundcover beauty, select plants that grow well in shade.
-These include low-to-the-ground plants like mosses, ferns and asters.
+These include low-to-the-ground plants like mosses, ferns, and asters.